 Illustration: Michael Haddad

 How you set up this part of the process can make all the difference.
-Do you just want to get a quick draft over to your friends for feedback, or are you totally finished with a song and looking to get it professionally mastered?
-Does someone want to remix your track?
-These are important considerations to make when exporting a project to your hard drive as its own rendered audio file (or files).
+Do you want to just get a quick draft over to your friends for feedback, or are you totally finished with a mix and looking to get it mastered by a professional engineer?
+Or, perhaps you’ve already mastered the track yourself, and you’re looking to export your final song so you can upload it to streaming services.
+These are all important considerations to make when exporting / bouncing a project to your hard drive as its own rendered audio file (or files).

 However, most DAWs will also have an option to render multiple tracks from your project as separate audio files.
-This is super useful if someone wants to remix your track, since they’ll have way more control over each individual element if they’re isolated.
+This is very useful if someone wants to remix your track, since they’ll have way more control over each individual element if they’re isolated.
 Some mastering engineers may also request that you export your song as separate stems rather than a single file.

 When audio leaves your DAW, you’ll pretty much always need to apply something called dithering which helps clean up any errors during the rendering process.
-Check out our dithering breakdown for more on how it works and why it’s used.
+Check out our guide on dithering for more on how it works and why it’s used.
 There are situations in which you may not need to apply dithering when getting a track ready for mastering, but definitely check with your engineer first!

 Normalization basically brings up the level of your track so that it’s as loud as possible.
-Definitely keep this checked if you’re completely done with your track or want to send it out for feedback, but avoid normalizing if you want to get it mastered.
+You can keep this parameter checked if you’re completely done with your track or want to send it out for feedback, but avoid normalizing if you want to get it mastered.
 Engineers prefer files with lower gain levels because it gives them more ‘headroom’ to apply effects and processing without hitting the limit at which digital audio starts clipping and distorting.